arjun-csekar/TeamRedundancy/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Mallards who lose their life every year to roundabouts.